-Claire Martin-Doyle enters her 11th season as the head coach of MIT lightweight women’s rowing program, a program that is regularly ranked among the top-10 in the nation.
-She has guided the team to its third consecutive gold medal at the prestigious Dad Vail Regatta in 2016, as well as seeing her squad qualify for the IRA National Championship for the past five years.
-Highlighting the program’s commitment to academic success, 13 members of the 2016 squad earned accolades from the CRCA and IRA.
+Claire Martin-Doyle enters her 12th season as the head coach of MIT lightweight women’s rowing program in 2017-18, a program that is regularly ranked among the top-10 in the nation.
+Last season, the Engineers placed sixth overall at the IRA National Championship as the varsity 4 posted the best finish in program history.
+Overall, she has guided the team to three gold medals in the last four seasons at the prestigious Dad Vail Regatta and the squad has qualified for the IRA National Championships for the last six seasons.
+Highlighting the program's commitment to academic success, 10 members of the 2017 team earned IRA All-Academic honors and eight were honored as CRCA Scholar-Athletes.

 Martin-Doyle joined the Engineers in 2006 as novice lightweight women’s coach and was promoted to head coach in 2007.
 During her time at MIT the Engineers have had success in racing and in growing the lightweight program across the board.

 Martin-Doyle earned her Master of Education degree from Temple University in 2004 with a concentration in sport and exercise psychology.
 While living in Philadelphia, she competed for the Vesper Boat Club and spent three seasons coaching Lower Merion High School.

 Martin-Doyle resides in Newton, Mass. with her husband and daughter.